-We have good sightings of lion, cheetah, leopard and serval cats.
-Good sightings of cheetah up on the short grass plains where the Thomson and Grants Gazelles are found.
+We have good sightings of lion, cheetah, leopard and serval cats in May.
+Good sightings of cheetah up on the short grass plains especially, where the Thomson and Grants Gazelles are found.

-Good numbers of eland in herds of 10 – 40 individuals are seen out on plains with calves in breeding herds and large bulls flanking the breeding herds.
+Good numbers of eland in herds of 10 – 40 individuals can be seen out on plains with calves in breeding herds and large bulls flanking the breeding herds.

-Good numbers of topi with their 6 month old calves out on plains.
-The large resident buffalo herd spends its days on the grasslands of rhino ridge where the grass is long and well suited to buffalo.
+Good numbers of topi with their six month old calves are found out on plains.
+The large resident buffalo herd spends its days on the grasslands of Rhino Ridge where the grass is long and well suited to a buffalo’s diet.

-On Topi Plains there are lots of spotted hyena and their cubs, they compete with lion for prey and will also hunt topi at this time of year.
+Up on n Topi Plains, there are lots of spotted hyena and their cubs; they compete with lions for prey and will also hunt topi at this time of year.

 There is great birding in the month of May.
 A few species hatch young chicks and teach their fledglings to gather the abundant insects.
-Hundreds of open billed storks around (they are inter African migrants) as well as small flocks of white storks stocking up before their long flight back to Europe.
+Hundreds of open billed storks are around (they are inter-African migrants) as well as small flocks of white storks stocking up before their long flight back to Europe.

-We see Woolley necked storks (inter African migrant) and green shanks Eurasian migrants are seen on the banks of the Mara River.
-Jackson widow birds display their breeding plumage to females by jumping up and down around a specific tussock of grass trying to attract a mate, red collared widow birds, white winged widow birds, fan tailed widow bird and yellow bishop are seen in the long grasses of marsh, blue flycatchers are back within camp grounds breeding and striped swallows nest around camp if rains are late.
-And we often have sightings of the less common birds such as the Leviallants Cuckoo, Marshal Eagle, Dark Chanting Goshawk Grey Headed Bush Shrike breeding, calling and feeding their young and Double Toothed Barbet breeding.
-We see lots of Grey Kestrels on the termite mounds eating termites.
+We see woolley-necked storks (another inter-African migrant) and green shanks (Eurasian migrants) on the banks of the Mara River.
+Jackson widow birds display their breeding plumage to females by jumping up and down around a specific tussock of grass trying to attract a mate.
+Meanwhile red collared widow birds, white winged widow birds, fan tailed widow birds and yellow bishops are seen in the long grasses of the Musiara Marsh.
+Blue flycatchers are back within the camp grounds and striped swallows will nest around the camps if the rains are late We often have sightings of the less common birds such as the leviallants cuckoo, marshal eagle, dark chanting goshawk and grey headed bush shrike which can all be found breeding, calling and feeding their young.
+Double toothed barbets are also breeding in May.
+We can also see lots of grey kestrels on the termite mounds eating termites.